Green-Software-Foundation/if-docs/docs/users/how-to-import-plugins.md

 Plugins are developed separately to the Impact Framework core.
 However, the IF core developers maintain a standard library of plugins come bundled with IF.
 These are known as `builtins`.

-Builtins have to be initialized in a manifest file using the path `builtin`.
+Builtins have to be initialized in an IMP file using the path `builtin`.
 Then they can be invoked in pipelines.

 ```yaml
 name: if-demo